thecompstudguy/universitea-tg/PROJECT_BRIEF.md

 ## 13. Data model (conceptual)

-> Final schemas live in `/docs/data-model/` and in IaC definitions.
+> Final schemas live in the implementation and in IaC definitions.
 This section sets shared vocabulary.

 ### 13.1 Core entities
 - **User**